 Under the Tax Act, a MIC is not taxed on its net income earned and net capital gains realized during a financial year if such net income and one-half of such net capital gains (being our taxable capital gains) are distributed to the MIC's shareholders within 90 days of the MIC's financial year end.
-Therefore, to qualify as a MIC and receive this favourable tax treatment, we annually distribute all of our net income and taxable capital gains to our Class A Shareholders.
-The annual distribution is paid, at the election of each Class A Shareholder, in cash or in further Class A Shares within 90 days of our financial year end.
+Therefore, to qualify as a MIC and receive this favourable tax treatment, we distribute all of our net income and taxable capital gains to our Class A Shareholders through quarterly distributions.
+The quarterly distributions are paid, at the election of each Class A Shareholder, in cash or in further Class A Shares within 60 days after the end of each financial quarter, with a final distribution within 90 days after our financial year end.
 These distributions are taxed as interest income in the hands of our Class A Shareholders and not as dividends as described in Item 6 "Income Tax Consequences and Registered Plan Eligibility".